jostylr/mathpebbles/project.md

 in a functional style of inputs giving outputs.
 These are called in pebbles.
 They are accessible via the MP.f object.

+The teaser is something for the above page and should be something to entice the reader to move on and to give an idea of what they may learn.
+The intro is more of a guide to actually learning the material below, a quick overview rather than something to entice.